 A Guest View should be written specifically and exclusively for SD Times by the individual whose name is presented as the author.
 It must not have been previously published elsewhere.

-If we believe that a Guest View was ghost-written, we will not publish it.
+If we believe that a Guest View was ghost-written or generated by AI, we will not publish it.